 When Esteban and Marcos entered "Tierra Nueva", Esteban was sent ahead to see what he could learn about Cíbola from the native peoples.
 An arrangement was made between the two men.
 If what he learned was of moderate importance Esteban would send back to Marcos a small cross the size of one palma (about the span of four fingers), if it was of great importance he would send a cross two palmas in size, and if it exceeded expectations he would send a large cross.
 Marcos wrote, "in four days the messengers came from there from Esteban with a very large cross the height of a man"2.

-Esteban continued traveling north, becoming the first non-native to contact the indigenous people of this region.
+Esteban continued traveling north, becoming the first non-native person to contact the Zuni and other.
 As he traveled, he continued to learn more of Cíbola.
 Marcos was elated and hurried to join Esteban.
-As Marcos neared Cíbola he came upon the native guides that had escorted Esteban.
+As Marcos neared Cíbola he came upon the guides that had escorted Esteban.
 They were fleeing and reported violence near Cíbola – and the death Esteban.

-The native guides reported to Marcos that Esteban had been blocked from entering Cíbola and the group was forced to shelter that night in a structure outside of the community.
+The guides told Marcos of Esteban's ill-fated venture.
+He had been blocked from entering Cíbola and the group was forced to shelter the night in a structure outside of the community.
 In the morning, Esteban attempted again to approach Cíbola but this time was met with aggression.
 Esteban and the group fled, while arrows rained down upon them.
-One of the native guides claimed, “ we saw no more of Esteban; rather we believe they shot him with arrows as they did the rest who were traveling with him ... [we believe no one] escaped except us"3.
+One of the guides claimed, “ we saw no more of Esteban; rather we believe they shot him with arrows as they did the rest who were traveling with him ... [we believe no one] escaped except us"3.

 What we do know is that Esteban was courageous, resourceful, and a skilled interpreter, often called upon to communicate with many of the indigenous peoples of "Tierra Nueva".